Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 Aix En-Provence

 In contrast to the many villages/hill towns of the Provence countryside, Aix-en-Provence seems like a big city (although its population is only 145,000).
-Perhaps our favorite artsy city in all of Southern France, Aix has the feel of the Left Bank in Paris, with its chic, leafy boulevards and public squares lined with 17th/18th-century mansions.
+Perhaps our favorite artsy city in Southern France, Aix has the feel of the Left Bank in Paris, with its chic, leafy boulevards and public squares lined with 17th/18th-century mansions.
 A walk down Cours Mirabeau is a relaxing, fun experience here.
-We feel this lush, green boulevard is quintessentially Aix—great people watching, many shops/cafes, and so many beautifully-designed fountains!
+The lush, green boulevard is quintessentially Aix—great people-watching, many shops/cafes, and many beautifully designed fountains!
 Aix’s history is also quite compelling.
 This is where Roman forces enslaved the inhabitants of the Liguarium Celtic stronghold of Entremont.
 Another must-see stop is the Musee-Atelier de Paul Cezanne—it was here that Cezanne painted some of his most well-known works.

 Arles